Asian-American Civic Association

 Phone: 617-442-1880

-Email: info@prohope.org Website: www.prohope.org/
+Email: info@prohope.org Website: https://www.prohope.org/

 Who to Contact: Main Office Services:

 Project Hope is a multi-service agency at the forefront of efforts in Boston to move families up and out of poverty.
-They provide low-income women with children access to education, jobs, housing, and emergency services.
+They provide women with children, who are experiencing poverty, with access to education, jobs, housing, and emergency services; foster their personal transformation; and advocate for broader systems change.

 Languages: Spanish, Haitian Creole, Cape Verdean Creole Transportation Google Maps